 A native of eastern Kentucky, Luke earned a B.S. in Aerospace Engineering from the Georgia Institute of Technology, and a J.D. from Harvard Law School, where he was Vice President & Treasurer of the Harvard Law Review and a finalist in the Ames Moot Court Competition.
 Luke joined Williams & Connolly in 2012.
+He currently serves as a member of the firm’s Hiring, Pro Bono, and Diversity and Inclusion Committees.
 In the October Term 2014, Luke served as a law clerk to Justice Sonia M. Sotomayor on the United States Supreme Court.
 He previously clerked for Judge Brett M. Kavanaugh of the United States Court of Appeals for the District of Columbia Circuit and Judge Paul V. Niemeyer of the United States Court of Appeals for the Fourth Circuit.

 - Trial counsel for biopharmaceutical company in contract dispute regarding intellectual property and joint venture agreement.